 Now, lets kick this series off with a short introduction (why I am qualified to speak about Estimating Effectively).
-My introduction into this fine industry in 1983 came as an Independent Sales Representative to the Cabinet Industry, selling cabinetmaking supplies, decorative hardware, functional hardware, and in my later years woodworking machinery and woodworking software.
+My introduction into this fine industry in 1983 came as an Independent Sales Representative to the Cabinet Industry, selling cabinetmaking supplies, decorative hardware, functional hardware, and in the latter of those years woodworking machinery and woodworking software.
 After 7 years of doing this, I decided it was time to stop all the traveling (my kids were getting old enough to notice), so I started my own Cabinet Manufacturing business in 1990, and ran that business for 23 years.

 In the mid 90’s, I began collaborating with a couple other cabinetmakers on what became a very complicated, but effective spreadsheet that allowed the three of us to estimate our projects very effectively, and even more important, accurately.
 At some point it occurred to us that this spreadsheet might be useful to others, so we started trying to figure out how to market it.